State by state limits on cannabis purchase

 South Carolina (SC)

-• Medical: Low THC (0.9%), high CBD (98%) oil can be administered to patients as determined by their physician.
+• Medical: Only low-THC (0.9%), high-CBD (98%) oil as determined by a physician.

-• Recreational: Recreational cannabis use is not permitted.
+• Recreational: Not permitted.

 South Dakota (SD)

-• Recreational: Recreational cannabis use is not permitted.
+• Recreational: Not permitted.

 Tennessee (TN)

-• Recreational: Recreational cannabis use is not permitted.
+• Recreational: Not permitted.

 Texas (TX)

-• Recreational: Recreational cannabis use is not permitted.
+• Recreational: Not permitted.

 Utah (UT)

-• Recreational: Recreational cannabis use is not permitted.
+• Recreational: Not permitted.

 Vermont (VT)